Pridecraft-Studios/website/pictures.md

 The pipeline in [scaler.ps1] is currently configured to:

-- Emit AVIF at quality 70 with YUV 4:4:4.
-For most scenes, this generally does well.
+- Emit AVIF at quality 60 with YUV 4:4:4.
+  - For most scenes, generally does well, but we're serving rather oversized images.
-- Emit JPEG at distance 1.5 with YUV 4:4:4.
-For nearly all scenes, this does well.
+- Emit JPEG at distance 2 with YUV 4:4:4.
+  - At distance 1 and 1.5, it does well for nearly all scenes.
 - Emit 360p, 720p and 1080p scales of input.
   - This allows for data saving and responsiveness as the client doesn't need to download as large of files.

+Note: As AVIF is baseline: Lossy WebP is to no longer be used.
+Prefer AVIF and only provide the highest resolution 'distance 1' JPEG as fallback.

 With these quality considerations, for noisy shader-intensive images, the recommended encoding settings are of the following:

 - AVIF quality 60-80 with YUV 4:4:4.
 Highly scene dependent.
 - JPEG using Jpegli on distance 2-1.5 with YUV 4:4:4.
 Hardly changes with scene complexity.
-  - JPEG XL (a.k.a., JXL) should generally perform similary but with marginally smaller file sizes.
+  - JPEG XL (a.k.a., JXL) generally performs similar or better with smaller file sizes.
-- WebP quality 90 using photo mode.
+- WebP quality 90 using either the `drawing` or `photo` presets.
   - Important: WebP 90 may not always be within quality constraints and thus is disqualified.
   - Note: This is often larger than Jpegli.